vippsas/vipps-partner/partner-documentation-template.md

   - How do I partial refund an order
   - How do I debug a failed order
 * Additional info (support)

+# Support

+ℹ️ All partners must offer all required support for their merchants.
+Explain how to get help, how to use the partner's support system, etc.
+Document very clearly that the partner's merchants should _never_ contact Vipps directly.

 # Questions